Tutorial for: YNAB Suggested skill level: intermediate

 - When creating the FLTS account, wait until Step 3 to enter a starting balance.

-- Repeat the account creation process for each credit card account — as long as each one is paid in full [PIF] every month and never incurs interest charges.
+Repeat the account creation process (steps A – C) for each account you own or co-own that will be part of your budget.
+This includes all of your checking and savings accounts.
+It also includes every credit card account that is paid in full [PIF] every month and never incurs interest charges.

-- Create one last account.
-Name this one CC FLTS (see screenshot 1c).
+Create one last checking account.
+Name this one CC FLTS (see screenshot 1c, above – top right).
 Even if you have multiple PIF credit cards, you will only need one FLTS account.

 Step 2: Enter your current account balances